jefeish/demo-days-21_IaC-in-github/README.md

 ![cvc](docs/images/demodays-provision-config.png)

+- ### We create Infrastructure to host applications or services

+Our IaC should focus on the infrastructure part as much as possible and be decoupled from the service configuration.
+This is easier said then done, I know, but take it as a guideline.

+If too much application/service specific configuration ends up in IaC, you might create dependencies between IaC and the app that can become difficult to detangle.

+As always there are edgecases or *"exceptions to the rule"* and an Appliance can be such a case.

+Bundled with a preconfigured OS, it requires certain application configuration to be added to your IaC.
+If you use your IaC in an ephemeral way, this might never become a problem but if you maintain a larger production (long lived) infrastructure, maintaining these configuration can be challenging.

+Basic *"Rule of thumb"*...

+- Provisioned infrastructure usually requires some baseline configuration, network settings, system settings etc. but beyond that baseline no application level configuration should be included.

-Many IaC tools provide no clear boundries between Provisioning and Configuring.
+>Note: Many IaC tools provide no clear boundries between Provisioning and Configuring.

-You can simply *"stretch"* them to do what you want
+We can *"stretch"* the tools to do what we want but check twice if this is the best solution.

 <br><br><br><br>

-## IaC should give you an...
+## IaC should give you...

-  - **Immutable** Infrastructure
+  - ### **Immutable** Infrastructure
     - unchangable, just destroy and rebuild it when needed

-  - **Idemtoptent** Infrastructure
+  - ### **Idemtoptent** Infrastructure
     - no matter how many times you run it, you get the same (declared) results

+  - ### **An automated process** to setup consistent, managed infrastructure.

+  - ### **Change-Control** not *"Change-Forensics"*

 <br><br><br><br>

-## Where do you apply IaC in your Enterprise ?
+## Where to apply IaC in your Enterprise ?

-#### *"Food for thought"*...
+### *"Food for thought"*...

-- Do you need the power of a full infrastructure for your build process ?
+- ### Do you need the power of a full infrastructure for your build process ?
 Or would Docker be enough ?

-- Use it when you need a "realistic" test environment !
+- ### Use it when you need a "realistic" test environment (ephemeral) !

-- Use it to maintain a fully managed Production environemnt
+- ### Use it to maintain a fully managed Production environment

+<br><br><br><br>

+## What makes IaC work ?!

+- ### Ideally your source control platform (GitHub) has to be your source of truth!
+  - #### If a resource is not declared in GitHub IaC it should not exist
+- ### Avoid Infrastructure changes outside the IaC workflow (Drift)
+  - #### IaC workflow== GitHub workflow
+- ### Trust your IaC!
+  - #### Know that your IaC is still valid and up to date.
+Excercise frequent infrastructure rebuilds with you IaC, even production.

 <br><br><br><br>